Business Ideas

 Stop if you see these patterns:

-- Problem exists but nobody's trying to solve it (might not be painful enough)
+- Problem exists but nobody is trying to solve it (probably not painful enough)

 - Current solutions are "good enough"

-- Customers want it but won't commit to anything
+- Customers want it but will not commit to anything

-- You're the only one excited about it
+- You are the only one excited about it

 - Market research shows decline or saturation